Skip to content

 The Room

 The room is intimate and candle-low, with the polish of a hotel dining room rather than a noisy bistro.
-Tables are well spaced, the sound level stays conversational, and dress is smart-casual.
-Service is attentive and well-drilled, which suits the monthly-changing menu, where the floor needs to explain each course and its spicing as it lands.
+Tables are well spaced, the sound stays at conversation level, and dress is smart-casual.
+Rare runs evenings only and seasonally, currently Wednesday to Saturday in summer and fewer nights in spring and autumn, from 5:30pm.
+That pacing gives the floor time to walk each course and its spicing as it lands, which matters when half the menu carries names a Cork diner has never seen.
+Book the Chef's Table if you want the kitchen up close.

-Book this room for a birthday because the tasting format turns dinner into an event without the stiffness of a starched dining temple.
-The monthly menu means even regulars get something new, the spicing gives the table plenty to talk about, and the Blue Haven setting feels celebratory.
+Book this room for a birthday because the tasting format turns dinner into an event without the starch of a formal dining temple.
+The spicing gives the table something to talk about course by course, the seasonal menu means even regulars meet new dishes, and the Blue Haven setting feels like an occasion.
 Tell the floor it is a birthday and they will mark it.
 See Best Restaurants for a Birthday 2026.

 Not For

-Not for spice-averse diners or anyone wanting a quick a la carte dinner.
-The kitchen serves one five- or seven-course tasting built on Indian heat and a full evening's pacing.
+Not for spice-averse diners or anyone after a quick à la carte dinner: Rare serves one tasting menu built on South Indian heat, at a full multi-course pace.

 Frequently Asked Questions